Skip to main content

 3. Gut-Derived Inflammation ∞ Increased intestinal permeability allows bacterial components like LPS to enter circulation, triggering a systemic inflammatory response that is a primary driver of insulin resistance and broader endocrine disruption.

-In conclusion, the capacity of diet and exercise to restore in aging is rooted in their ability to target the fundamental molecular and cellular processes that drive endocrine decline.
+In conclusion, the capacity of diet and exercise to restore hormonal balance in aging is rooted in their ability to target the fundamental molecular and cellular processes that drive endocrine decline.
 These interventions work by reducing the systemic inflammatory load, optimizing metabolic health and insulin sensitivity, fortifying the gut barrier, and supporting the body’s intrinsic repair and maintenance pathways.

 Their power lies in their ability to shift the entire biological environment from one of chronic, low-grade threat to one of resilience and optimized function, allowing the endocrine system to perform as effectively as possible within its new, mature physiological context.